-Courtesy Posting on our website (and all adoption sites linked to it) is available for animals who are spayed/neutered and up-to-date on rabies vaccinations.
+Courtesy Posting on our website (and all adoption sites linked to it) is available for animals who are spayed/neutered, up-to-date on rabies vaccinations and meet our adoptability criteria.
 This service is helpful for caretakers who want to have a voice in the process of screening applicants and who are willing to keep their pet in the home until a new home is found.
-Courtesy posts will remain visible on our website for up to 60 days.
+Courtesy posts will remain visible on our website for up to 30 days.

 The owner will screen and adopt the animal out on their own, and it is up to the caretakers if they want to charge a re-homing fee.
 To have your pet listed, please complete the form below.

 * When uploading pictures, please provided full (uncropped) images.

 You can scan in copies from your vet or take photos of the records and attach those.
 If you’d like to send these documents later, please email to email@example.com

 What we look for when screening an adopter: